Yuvaraj987/Memory_Game/README.md

 ## Features

-- Interactive card flipping and matching
+- 🃏 Interactive card flipping and matching
-- Timer to track your best time
+- ⏱️ Timer to track your best time
-- Scoreboard to keep track of attempts
+- 🏆 Scoreboard to keep track of attempts
-- Responsive design for desktop and mobile
+- 📱 Responsive design for desktop and mobile
-- Customizable grid sizes and themes (if implemented)
+- 🎨 Customizable grid sizes and themes

 ## Screenshot